-We think that every gal at one point in time has considered going blonde.
+We think that every gal at one point in time has considered switching up their hair color, and even thought about flirting with blonde.
 And we mean really, really blonde—like platinum blonde (guilty as charged!).
-And why not?
-It’s a stunning shade evocative of sex symbols past and present.
-Who wouldn’t want to look like a modern screen siren?

 The Platinum Blonde Process